 Nonfiction Business Expertise

-Transform Existing Content Into an eBook
+Transform Existing Content Into an Ebook

-Decide on the Length of Your eBook
+Determine the Length of Your Ebook

 Here are the industry standards to use as a general guide: